 All elections are important.
 Given the ongoing COVID-19 pandemic, the State of New York will offer voters a choice between voting by mail or in person.

 If you wish to vote by mail, it is highly recommended that you do so early.
-If you prefer to vote in person, you will have the opportunity to do so on Election Day or taking advantage of early voting.
-You will be required to wear a mask/face covering and maintain six feet of distance when going to vote.
+If you prefer to vote in person, you will have the opportunity to do so on Election Day or taking advantage of early voting, which began on October 24th.
+You are required to wear a mask/face covering and maintain six feet of distance when going to vote.

 The following is a list of important dates and deadlines to remember…

 Saturday, October 24th – Sunday, November 1st: Early Voting Period